YhelyO/4-In-A-Row-/README.md

 # 4-In-A-Row-
-A python Client-Server project in the course 'Networks Computers And Internet 1'.
-A code that implements game 4 in a row with several different restrictions
+A python Client-Server (Socket Programming) project in the course 'Networks Computers And Internet 1'.

+A code that implements the game 4 in a row with several different restrictions: hard level againt AI, puases,indices...

+The code is based on the TCP connection protocol.